ethankennerly/as2cs/README.md

  * ActionScript Array.concat() to C# ArrayList.Clone().
  * ActionScript Array.push to C# ArrayList.Add.
  * ActionScript Array.length to C# ArrayList.Count.
+ * No return type in constructor.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

+ * Variable return type declaration in ActionScript '\*'
+ * Declare multiple variables in a statement.
+ * ActionScript and C# wrappers for common collection actions: clone, push, length.
+  Written in target language.
+ * ActionScript Array.splice to C#.
+ * ActionScript Array.indexOf to C#.
+ * ActionScript delete a to C# .Remove(a).
+ * ActionScript clear(d) to C# d.Clear().
  * Overriding virtual functions in C#. http://stackoverflow.com/questions/1327544/what-is-the-equivalent-of-javas-final-in-c
  * Interface definition.
  * ActionScript is keyword.
  * ActionScript instanceof keyword.
  * JavaScript type keyword.
- * Nested function definitions.
- * ActionScript 3 convention of no return type in constructor.
- * Declare multiple variables in a statement.
+ * Foreach statement.
- * Variable return type declaration in ActionScript '\*'
+ * Return type omitted.
  * C# typed Array to ActionScript typed Vector.
+ * Post-syntax conversion, parse to replace corresponding function names and signatures.
  * Hash literal without space before value in key value pair.
  * Convert ActionScript hash to Dictionary with string-typed key.
     Dictionary<string, object>